jungg02/Gmail-Automation-Agent/README.md

 6. 🧹 Empty the trash to free up storage space

-## 🌟 Special Features
+## Special Features

 - **📅 Smart Deletion Rules**:
-  - Promotions older than 2 days are automatically deleted
+  - Promotions or newsletters older than 7 days are automatically deleted
-  - Newsletters older than 7 days (unless HIGH priority) are deleted
   - Receipts and important documents are archived instead of deleted

 - **✍️ Smart Response Generation**: Responses are tailored to the email context and include proper formatting

-- **💡 Creative Slack Notifications**: Fun, attention-grabbing notifications for important emails

-- **🧵 Thread Handling**: Properly tracks and manages email threads to maintain conversation context
+- **Special Handling of Important Emails**: Specific treatment for certain emails (internship offers, bank transaction statements, travel bookings etc.) that would likely be useful to a student.

 ## Acknowledgement
-This project was completed with reference to
+This project was completed with reference to https://www.youtube.com/watch?v=zz0SA8xMBCo from The How-To Guy on Youtube.